alialhasnawi/108bridge/README.md

 # 108bridges

 ## This project is broken due to the Heroku free tier shut down.
-### It will **not** be redeployed or available to test on a local development server since the server source code contains part of an assignment solution.
+### It will **not** be redeployed or available to test on a local development server until June 2024 since the server source code contains part of an assignment solution.

 <!--
 ### **[108bridges](https://alialhasnawi.github.io/108bridges/)**